j34ni/nris-conda-base/README.md

      conda install -c conda-forge -y octave==9.2.0
      conda clean -afy
 ```
-then pull the container image from Quay and build from it another one with Octave that can be used and shared with others.
+then pull the container image from Quay and build from it another one with Octave that can be used as it is and distributed/shared.

 Once inside the container activate the conda environment (`source /opt/uio/start.sh`) and check that Octave works:
 ```